coachtinho/Sauron/demo/README.md

 ### Init

-Then, to add some default observations to the server, you can do the command init:
+Then, to add some test observations to the server, run the init command:

 ```
 init